mafifafm/pxt-microbit/docs/courses/csintro/coordinates/unplugged.md

 The game Battleship is perhaps the most fun a student can have practicing using a coordinate grid.
 The original Battleship game is a 10x10 grid with numbers on one axis and letters on the other.

-To help us practice using the correct coordinates for the grid of micro:bit LEDs, let the students play a smaller 5x5 version of Battleship using x and y coordinates instead of letters and numbers.
+To help us practice using the correct coordinates for the grid of Ragga LEDs, let the students play a smaller 5x5 version of Battleship using x and y coordinates instead of letters and numbers.

-Have students make their own sets of 5x5 grids to reinforce the layout of the micro:bit grid.
+Have students make their own sets of 5x5 grids to reinforce the layout of the Ragga grid.

 Each student should make two grids.
 One grid is for placing their own ships and keeping track of their opponent’s hits and misses and the other grid is for keeping track of their own hits and misses while trying to determine the location of their opponent’s ships.